Moremi Game Reserve Camping and Self-Drive Safari

 🐘 8 Day Okavango Safari – Wilderness Trail (Inner Delta & Moremi) – Find out more here

-Moremi Game Reserve Self Drive Safaris
+Moremi Game Reserve Self-Drive Safaris

 Self-drive safaris in Moremi Game Reserve offer you the opportunity to explore the reserve at your own pace.
 You will need to be self-sufficient, though, as there aren’t any fuel stations or shops within the reserve.

 A 4×4 with good ground clearance is necessary as the driving conditions can be challenging.
 This is so particularly if you travel in the wet summer season.
-Stick to the 40km/hr speed limit (we’d advise going much slower, though, so you can spot wildlife) and keep on the designated roads and tracks.

 Third bridge - a wooden plank bridge